-The Motorola processors have a different mode from the Intel processors.
+The Motorola processors have a different mode in comparison to Intel processors.
 When a Motorola processor is connected the data lines must be swapped according to Table 1.
 Little endian and big endian are different modes with respect to the sequence of the data bytes.